NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 Background Mesh
 """"""""""""""""
-The background mesh is the grid used in the far-field away from the area the building is located.
-The user needs to defined a background mesh before running *snappyHexMesh*.
-Ideal grid for the background mesh is hexahedral (hex) cells.
+The background mesh is the grid used in the far field away from the area the building is located.
+The user needs to define a background mesh before running *snappyHexMesh*.
+The ideal grid for the background mesh is hexahedral (hex) cells.
 Thus, the background mesh is generated using OpenFOAM's *blockMesh* utility as a structured grid.
-To start, the user need to specify the number of cells in the three-orthogonal directions as shown in :numref:`fig-iso-mesh-tab`.
-Once the information in *Background Mesh* tab (see :numref:`fig-iso-mesh-tab`) is filled, the user can press the *Run blockMesh* button to generate and visualizing the background mesh.
+To start, the user needs to specify the number of cells in the three-orthogonal directions as shown in :numref:`fig-iso-mesh-tab`.
+Once the information in the *Background Mesh* tab (see :numref:`fig-iso-mesh-tab`) is filled, the user can press the *Run blockMesh* button to generate and visualizing the background mesh.
 The mesh is automatically updated on the model view panel as seen in :numref:`fig-iso-gui-overview`.
 Descriptions of the fields used to define the background mesh are given below.

 #. **Direction**: The axis along which the number of cells will be specified.
 The mesh information must be provided in :math:`(x, y, z)` directions separately.

 #. **No. Cells**: Number of cells in each direction.

 #. **Grading**: This field provides expansion ratios to generated graded mesh in any direction.
-Theses values specify the ratio of the width of the first cell to last cell along the direction considered.
-Specially, will be useful if one wants to provided stretched cells near the ground surface.
+These values specify the ratio of the width of the first cell to the last cell along the direction considered.
+Specially, will be useful if one wants to provide stretched cells near the ground surface.

 #. **Grid Size**: The width of cells in a specified direction.
 This field is automatically calculated as the user edits **No. Cells** field.